 So, as long as the item has been stored properly, you can still use it past this date.
 As far as how long past this date the food will last – well, that will vary.
-If it develops an off-smell, or looks generally unappetizing and much different than how it normally looks, toss it.
+If it develops an off-smell or looks generally unappetizing and much different than how it normally looks, toss it.

 You will find most items with sell-by dates are things like meat and milk – perishables.
 This date tells the store how long they can keep an item out for sale.
 If the date passes, they are no longer able to sell the item.

 For example, milk will last 1 week after the sell-by date in the refrigerator, chicken breasts will last 1-2 days, and yogurt 7-10 days.
-Visit the Keep it or Toss it page to see how long your favourite foods will last.
+Visit the Keep it or Toss it page to see how long your favorite foods will last.

 You will likely only find these dates on baby items such as infant formula and certain baby foods.

 This is the only time you definitely want to make sure to use the item up before the expiration date.